 Creating lightweight packaging is one way producers and co-packers are adapting to ecological demands.
 It’s a distinct strategy, which should not be lumped-in with other environmental campaigns.
 Though it shares a common goal with practices like source reduction and waste consciousness, lightweighting specifically refers to the ability to create lighter, more efficient versions of a particular package, whereby the end result is a lighter version of the original – rather than an entirely new form of packaging.

 As a cost reduction strategy, lightweighting is not a revolutionary concept.
-After all, packaging solutions have traditionally been based on bringing the most cost effective options to the marketplace, without compromising quality and effectiveness.
+After all, packaging solutions have traditionally been based on bringing the most cost-effective options to the marketplace, without compromising quality and effectiveness.
 However, modern consumers’ concern for the environment and commitment to sustainability give packagers additional reasons to embrace efficiently produced, lightweight packaging alternatives, which ultimately leads to lower costs.
-The most effective packaging campaigns find proper balance between packaging effectiveness, efficiency, and the overall consumer experience – which remains the central concern for most stake holders.
+The most effective packaging campaigns find the proper balance between packaging effectiveness, efficiency, and the overall consumer experience – which remains the central concern for most stakeholders.
 Partnering with an experienced contract packager ensures stability and continuity within the supply chain, but it also yields gains for companies seeking cost-effective, lightweighting innovation.

 Using fewer raw materials is a legitimate nod to environmental concerns, but eco-friendly packaging must not come at the expense of durability, ease of use, and product protection.

 Each package should serve its primary function, before lightweighting and source reduction measures are applied.